 This way Point will not be able to see below a certain height, so pets and vacuum cleaners can easily pass under the detection field.

 We do, however, have many happy Point owners with smaller cats and dogs that use the alarm daily, without issue.
 If the possibility of a pet triggering the alarm is keeping you from purchasing a Point, we’d like to offer you the opportunity to test it out for 30 days.
-If, after that time, you find the Point doesn’t work for your situation, we’ll accept your return for a full refund within 30 days.
+If, after that time, you find the Point doesn’t work for your situation, we’ll accept your return for a full product refund within 30 days.

 We want Point to be valuable for all customers.
 We are constantly working to improve Point and are looking into a better solution for future versions of the product.